Circles Block #14 in the Circles Sew-A-Long

 I had to steel myself to get going on these last four, as I was a bit fatigued, but when you want something (like a peppermint, which I’m hunting for in the desk drawer as I write this), you want something, and I wanted a sixteen-block arrangement for my Circles Quilt.

-I have the final four patterns as a group up for sale on Craftsy, and will post the tutorials each month until the set is complete.
-The finishing instructions pattern for Shine: The Circles Quilt is also listed there.
+I have the final four patterns as a group up for sale on Craftsy [and Payhip, if you are purchasing from an EU country that collects VAT].
+I will post the tutorials each month until the set is complete.
+The finishing instructions pattern for Shine: The Circles Quilt is also listed on Craftsy and Payhip.

 The usual caution applies about making sure that your printer settings are set to 100%; please print off four copies of this pattern.
 Surprise!
 There is no center circle this time, as we’re going for glory and piecing it as accurately as we can.